 There are some things to consider beyond which vegetables you want to grow.
 Think about the harvest you’re aiming for, and how you hope you’re garden will look.

-- Determine how much to plant to feed your family [Montana Homesteader]
+- How much do you need to plant to feed your household?
+[Attainable Sustainable]

 - Identifying your garden soil [Montana Homesteader]